-- a.
-A-Frame (Sandwich Board) Sign means a self-supporting A-shaped sign with two (2) visible sides that is situated on or adjacent to a sidewalk.
-Limited to no more than four (4) feet in height and a maximum of eight (8) square of area per side. - b.
-Menu sign means a window or freestanding sign containing menu items for the onsite retail or restaurant business. - c.
+- 1. A-Frame/Sandwich Board Sign means a self-supporting A-shaped sign with two (2) visible sides that is situated on or adjacent to a sidewalk. - 2.
+Menu sign means a window or freestanding sign containing menu items for the on-site retail or restaurant business. - 3.
 Patio Umbrella with advertising means a patio umbrella containing incidental advertising directly or indirectly associated with the on-site retail or restaurant business.